Oursin, Paris created by designer Jacquemus & CaviarKaspa

 I am not the kind who snaps up this morning’s brunch or posts a « cute » picture of myself in a new outfit BUT I do enjoy discovering new places, new styles, new trends while surfing on the popular photo app.

-Let it be known that for me, browsing through Instagram posts is like looking out of a window into the world and receiving postcards from abroad.
+Let it be known that for me, browsing through Instagram posts or postcards as I call them, is like looking out of a window into the world and receiving postcards from abroad.
 Image after image, you discover, you explore, you learn.
 There are those “unforgettable moments” snapshots, those innovative ones and the silly ones too and with all social media has to offer it is not surprising we can’t put our phones down.

 The Instagram bug is not only limited to individuals as hotels and eateries are now jumping on to the bandwagon such as the Ovolo 1888 Darling Harbour hotel located in Sydney who lets those with more than 10.000 instagram followers stay at their rooms for free.